-- 7.7A The management company shall ensure that the scheme has majority (more than 50%) ownership and control in each property at all times.
-In making any investment, the management company shall comply with the following conditions: - (a) the management company shall be able to demonstrate that such arrangement (including the decision of owning less than a 100% interest in the property) is in the interest of the holders: - (b) a legal opinion stating that the scheme will have a good and marketable legal and beneficial interest in the property; - (c) the legal opinion on the arrangement shall include: - (i) a description of the significant terms of the joint ownership arrangement; - (ii) a description of the equity and profit sharing arrangements of the parties to the agreement; - (iii) a legal opinion that the relevant contract and joint ownership arrangements are legal, valid, binding and enforceable under applicable law: - (iv) a statement that all necessary licences and consents required in the location where the subject property is located have been obtained by the scheme or its SPV; and
+- 7.7A The scheme may invest in jointly owned properties via a joint venture entity.
+In making such an investment, the management company shall comply with the following conditions: - (a) the management company shall be able to demonstrate that such joint ownership arrangement (including the decision of owning less than a 100% interest in the property) is in the best interests of the holders; - (b) a legal opinion stating that the scheme will have a good and marketable legal and beneficial interest in the property; - (c) the legal opinion on the arrangement shall include: - (i) [deleted] - (ii) [deleted] - (iii) a legal opinion that the relevant contract and joint ownership arrangements are legal, valid, binding and enforceable under applicable law; and - (iv) a statement that all necessary licences and consents required in the location where the subject property is located have been obtained by the scheme or the joint venture entity. - (v) [deleted]